Hagere Selam (Sidama): History

 Hagere Selam was reportedly founded in 1907 by Dejazmach Balcha Safo, to serve as the capital of Sidamo Province.
 His court was described by John Boyes: "The apartment was large and handsomely appointed, the floor covered with Turkish carpets, and the ceiling composed of reed work of various colours in a circular design.
 Above the throne was a canopy, lined with red and draped with red curtains.
 The general kept his court with something like royal state."

 Dejazmach Balcha soon left to govern Harar for three years, returning to Hagere Selam in 1916.
 Ras Desta Damtew in the 1930s moved the provincial capital to Irgalem after he became governor, because Irgalem was more conveniently situated on a motorable road.

 Hagere Selam was occupied 11 December 1936 by a column of the Italian Laghi Division which advanced south from Aleta Wendo.
 The Italians renamed the town Hula, in order to avoid Amharic names.
-Within a few years the Guidi described the town as an important market for coffee, hides, and cattle.
+Within a few years the Guida dell'Africa Orientale Italiana described the town as an important market for coffee, hides, and cattle.
 Amenities included the Vice residenza, telegraph, infirmary, restaurant, and spacci.
 Of the four churches in Hagere Selam, Kidane Mihret was the principal one followed by medhanialem,Silassie and Giorgyes.
 The Italians started construction of a mosque at this time.
 The town was retaken by elements of the British 11th (African) Division on 18 May 1941.

 A station of the Norwegian Evangelical Mission NLM at Hagere Selam, founded in 1953, claimed around 1962 to be the Norwegian missionary station with the highest altitude.